TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/Ajax.rst

 Ajax in the Backend
 ===================

-An ajax endpoint in the TYPO3 backend is usually implemented as a method in a regular controller.
+An Ajax endpoint in the TYPO3 backend is usually implemented as a method in a regular controller.
 The method receives a request object implementing the :php:`Psr\Http\Message\ServerRequestInterface`, which allows to access all aspects of the requests and returns an appropriate response in a normalized way.
 This approach is standardized as `PSR-7`_.

 ..  seealso::
-    You can find information on how to handle ajax requests in the frontend in the chapter :ref:`Ajax in the Extension Development section <ajax-client-side>`.
+    You can find information on how to handle Ajax requests in the frontend in the chapter :ref:`Ajax in the Extension Development section <ajax-client-side>`.

 .. index:: pair: Ajax; Controller